-As we’re in the depths of a cold, wet and windy winter (unless you live Down Under, that is) my trusty robot lawnmower is in hibernation.
+For months we've been in the depths of a cold, wet and windy winter, and my trusty robot lawnmower has been in hibernation.
 Gone, but not forgotten.
 My once lovely lawn is languishing, as I expect most are at this time of year.
 In years gone by I despaired at the state of it – unkempt grass, waterlogged earth, frostbitten foliage – but now I can rest easy, safe in the knowledge that come spring my marvellous mulching machine will bring it back to life.

 So, what is a robot lawnmower and why is it a dream come true for frustrated, time-deprived gardeners like myself?